 How do we pay for Life and AD&D Insurance?

-Payments are collected, in full, on the second payroll of the month.
+Payments are collected, in full, on the second semi-monthly payroll of each month.

-How does offering Life Insurance effect my taxes?
+How does offering Life Insurance affect my taxes?

-The type of life insurance you offer your employees through Justworks is called group term life insurance (or GTLI).
-The first $50,000 of group-term life insurance coverage provided under an employer-paid policy is tax free.
+The first $50,000 of group-term life insurance coverage provided under an employer-paid policy is tax-free.
 There are no tax consequences if the total amount of policies does not exceed $50,000.
-However, when group term life insurance exceeds $50,000 for an employee, the value of coverage in excess of $50,000 needs to be reported as income for that employee using the IRS premium table.
-The imputed value of this excess amount is also subject to social security and Medicare taxes.
+However, when group term life insurance exceeds $50,000 for an employee, the employee needs to report the value of coverage in excess of $50,000.
+The imputed value of this excess amount is also subject to Social Security and Medicare taxes.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.